Salman of Saudi Arabia: Views

 Salman holds traditional views with regard to political reforms and social change.
 In November 2002, in reference to charitable organizations accused of terrorism (e.g. al-Haramain Foundation, Saudi High Commission for Relief of Bosnia and Herzegovina), he stated that he had personally taken part in the activities of such organizations, but added "I know the assistance goes to doing good.
 But if there are those who change some work of charity into evil activities, then it is not the Kingdom's responsibility, nor its people, which helps its Arab and Muslim brothers around the world."

-Al Jazeera referred to Salman's views reported in a 2007 US diplomatic cable.
-Salman said that "the pace and extent of reforms depend on social and cultural factors, ... that for social reasons—not [religious] reasons—reforms cannot be imposed by the [Saudi government] or there will be negative reactions, ... [and] that changes have to be introduced in a sensitive and timely manner."
-According to the cable, he said that "democracy should not be imposed" in Saudi Arabia, since the country "is composed of tribes and regions and if democracy were imposed, each tribe and region would have its political party."

 Personal life

 Marriages and issue

-Salman bin Abdulaziz has been married three times and has fathered at least thirteen children, including twelve sons.
+Salman bin Abdulaziz has been married thrice and has at least thirteen children, including twelve sons.

-Salman's first wife was his first cousin, Sultana bint Turki Al Sudairi, daughter of his maternal uncle, Turki bin Ahmad Al Sudairi, a former governor of Asir Province.
-They were married in 1954, when Salman was only 18 years old.
-Sultana bore the king six children, including his only known daughter.
-The couple were fated to endure the deaths of two grown sons.
-She died on 30 July 2011.
-The couple's children were:
+Salman's first wife was his first cousin Sultana bint Turki Al Sudairi, daughter of his maternal uncle Turki bin Ahmad Al Sudairi, a former governor of Asir Province.
+They were married in 1954, when Salman was 18 years old and Sultana was 13 or 14.
+She gave birth to six children, including his only known daughter.
+Two adult sons died during the couple's lifetimes.
+Sultana died on 30 July 2011.
+Their children were: